Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-2.md

 ### Device Tree Overlays

 Much to my frustration while writing the kernel driver, I could not for the life of me get the i2c device to probe.
 After some research, I discovered that you need to write an overlay in order to communicate with the hardware that you require for the device.
 As I've never written or even seen these before, it was a little daunting...
-Luckily, someone had written support for the MCP23017 for the raspberry pi, so I was able to adapt it based on the NanoPi's addresses.
+Luckily, someone had written support for the MCP23017 for the raspberry pi, so I was able to adapt it based on the NanoPi's addresses by decompiling the Nanopi's dtbo and checking the aliases exposed to the system).

 ```
 /dts-v1/;